-The above sample is Echo Weave on 4 shafts in 10/2 cotton, sett at 30 ends per inch.
+The above sample is Echo on 4 shafts in 10/2 cotton, sett at 30 ends per inch.
 So much to say about the drafts I've been weaving up!
 If you're a handweaver -- and if you use weaving software -- you know all too well that there can be a world of difference between the drawdown on the screen and the actual handwoven fabric.
 Which is why we follow the mantra, "Sample, sample, sample."

-Another treading in Echo Weave, same warp.
+Another treading in Echo, same warp.

 Here is the same structure as Double Weave, re-sleyed at 48 epi and woven on a networked treadling.
 Because it's a two-shuttle weave, the front and back are quite different.

+Then there's Shadow Weave, (which I'm not showing because I haven't yet woven a sample).
 And finally Rep, which I don't find as appealing, but perhaps it's just because I needed to do a bigger sample:

 I have another set of samples, these based on Blooming Leaf.
 Here's the first of the set: